 Contract Hire Plus - Covers up 100% of the outstanding rentals on a lease or contract hire vehicle as well as any difference in residual value.

 4. My car was purchased privately, not from a dealer

-Agreed Value – Pays the difference between your motor insurer's settlement and either the price you paid for your car or the Glass's Guide Retail Value of your car at the time the policy is purchased, whichever is the lesser.
+Agreed Value – Pays the difference between your motor insurer's settlement and the Glass's Guide Retail Value of your car at the time the policy is purchased.

 We often hear from our customers about the excessively high prices car dealers charge for GAP insurance.